 Proposed Development Plan

-Dakota County is in the process of updating its master plan for Lebanon Hills Regional Park with a controversial Development Plan.
-After the 60 day public comment period ended in January 2014, the County Commissioners redirected the process to a Citizen Advisory Panel.
-The panel has until December 31, 2014 to review the park plans and advise the County Board.
+Dakota County is in the process of updating its master plan for Lebanon Hills Regional Park with a controversial development plan.
+After the 60-day public comment period ended in January 2014, the County Commissioners redirected the process to include a Citizen Advisory Panel.
+The panel has until December 31, 2014 to review and comment on specific elements of the 2014 draft plan.

 Natural Resource Restoration (meeting 4)